DimaKoz/goleetcode/README.md

 For each `0 <= i < nums1.length`, find the index `j` such that `nums1[i] == nums2[j]` and determine the next greater element of `nums2[j]` in `nums2`.
 If there is no next greater element, then the answer for this query is `-1`.

   Return an array `ans` of length `nums1.length` such that `ans[i]` is the **next greater element** as described above.

+- [566.
+Reshape the Matrix](https://leetcode.com/problems/reshape-the-matrix/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/566_reshape_the_matrix.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/566_reshape_the_matrix_test.go)) <details> <summary>Description</summary>
+  In MATLAB, there is a handy function called **reshape** which can reshape an `m x n` matrix into a new one with a different size `r x c` keeping its original data.

+  You are given an `m x n` matrix `mat` and two integers `r` and `c` representing the number of rows and the number of columns of the wanted reshaped matrix.

+  The reshaped matrix should be filled with all the elements of the original matrix in the same row-traversing order as they were.

+  If the reshape operation with given parameters is possible and legal, output the new reshaped matrix; Otherwise, output the original matrix.

 - [589.
 N-ary Tree Preorder Traversal](https://leetcode.com/problems/n-ary-tree-preorder-traversal/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/589_n-ary_tree_preorder_traversal.go), [tests](https://github.com/DimaKoz/goleetcode/blob/330cf42a69deaffbb444bbcf8d3fa150461d9005/easy/589_n-ary_tree_preorder_traversal_test.go#L5)) <details> <summary>Description</summary>
 Given the root of an n-ary tree, return the preorder traversal of its nodes' values.&nbsp;
 Nary-Tree input serialization is represented in their level order traversal.
 Each group of children is separated by the null value.

 - [709.
 To Lower Case](https://leetcode.com/problems/to-lower-case/) (solved [here](https://github.com/DimaKoz/goleetcode/blob/main/easy/709_to_lower_case.go), [tests](https://github.com/DimaKoz/goleetcode/blob/main/easy/709_to_lower_case_test.go)) <details> <summary>Description</summary>
 Given a string `s`, return the string after replacing every uppercase letter with the same lowercase letter.